𝕏 Market Sentiment

 𝕏 Social Sentiment Intelligence

-Direction: MIXED
+Direction: BEARISH

 Fear/Greed: NEUTRAL